gaoDean/autolist.nvim/README.md

 		-- when key o pressed, new list entry.
 Enables fo_o. see :h fo-table new_entry_on_o = true,

-		-- if you use any of the override options, you must remove any definitions -- of the overrided formatoptions, or you can define the options before -- sourcing the require setup for this plugin, so it can override it.
-		-- see README#configuration

-		-- if you don't use fo_r (or if you disable it), set this to true.
-		-- it will disable fo_r for all filetypes except for enabled types.
-		-- perhaps grep for "formatoptions-=r" and "fo-=r"
-		override_fo_r = true,

-		-- if you don't use fo_o (or if you disable it), set this to true -- it will disable fo_o for all filetypes except for enabled types.
-		-- perhaps grep for "formatoptions-=o" and "fo-=o"
-		override_fo_o = true,

 		-- filetypes that this plugin is enabled for.
 		-- must put file name, not the extension.